Boris: Britain Must Brexit on Oct 31st to 'Prove Putin Wrong' on Liberalism

 The strongman leader jeered that “In [the United Kingdom], one leader has left, and the second leader, who is for all intents and purposes the top figure in the state, is not elected by a direct vote of the people, but by the ruling party.”

-Anglo-Russian relations remain at a nadir in the wake of the Salisbury poisonings,
+Anglo-Russian relations remain at a nadir in the wake of the Salisbury poisonings.

 EU Brexit Negotiator Verhofstadt Rails at ‘Foreigner Bashing Pseudo-Patriot’ Boris Johnson https://t.co/OcrZlH8BjY